-(2)designees.
-In the event that the County Board of Education SCCOE believes that the dispute relates to an issue that could lead to revocation of the charter in accordance with Education Code Section 47607, Bullis Charter School requests that this shall be noted in the written dispute statement, although it recognizes it cannot legally bind the County to do so.
-HoweverCharter under Education Code Section 46707, participation in the dispute resolution procedures outlined in this section herein shall not be interpreted to impede or act as a pre-requisite to the County'sSCCOE's ability to proceed with revocation in accordance with Education Code Section 47607 and its implementing regulations.
+In the event of a dispute between Bullis Charter School and the County, Bullis Charter School staff, employees and Board members and the County agree to first frame the issue in written format ("dispute statement") and to refer the issue to the County Superintendent and the Superintendent/Principal of BCS, or their respective designees.
+In the event that the County Board of Education believes that the dispute relates to an issue that could lead to revocation of the charter in accordance with Education Code Section 47607, Bullis Charter School requests that this shall be noted in the written dispute statement, although it recognizes it cannot legally bind the County to do so.
+However, participation in the dispute resolution procedures outlined in this section shall not be interpreted to impede or act as a pre-requisite to the County's ability to proceed with revocation in accordance with Education Code Section 47607 and its implementing regulations.